romilly/freeplane-and-yaml/README.md

 ## License

-Apologiresd to readers from the USA.
-This README uses UK spelling.
+_Apologies to readers from the USA.
+This README uses UK spelling._

 This project is licensed under the MIT Licence — see the [LICENCE](LICENSE) file for details.